carrierdown/elektron-sysex-to-midi/README.md

 This tool could also be useful as a starting point for anyone wishing to utilize patterns or other data from their MachineDrum/MonoMachine devices.

+## What's contained in this repository?

+- Source code for the tool itself
+- Windows (x64) executable in the `dist` folder (more platforms can be added if there is demand)
+- The extracted MIDI files from the Autechre SysEx dumps (`ae-machinedrum-midi.zip`)

 ## Possible enhancements

 - Support for accents